rabbitmq/rabbitmq-clusterer/README.md

 ## Project Maturity

-This plugin is considered production ready.
-It has been used in Pivotal projects since summer 2013 and used heavily in a high profile product.
+This plugin is **ancient abandonware**.
+Do not use.
+Yes, really, it no longer has any reasons to exist.

 ## Compatibility With Traditional RabbitMQ Clustering